Plant-Based Chinese Nougat: Perfect Holiday Recipe

 VEGAN CHINESE NOUGAT RECIPE

 If you long for a crunchy texture, stick to the more traditional vegan Chinese nougat recipe and add cookies.
 It’s optional, though.
-For those who goes for everything chewy and light, leave the cookies out.
+For those who go for everything chewy and light, leave the cookies out.

 In this recipe, we also use walnuts, raisins, and chestnuts.
 For your own creations of plant-based Chinese nougat, select nuts and dried fruits that suit your palates.